aragon/aragon.js/docs/ARCHITECTURE.md

-# Architecture of Aragon apps and their communication channels.
+# Architecture of Aragon apps and their communication channels

 ## Aragon Background Tasks